 A student heading off to college is an extremely rewarding experience.
 A young adult is going out into the world to take those bold steps to build an independent life.
 For parents, it is marked by feelings of pride in their children as well as anxiety for them.

-According to Aetna, college students can rely on their parents’ coverage or purchase their own-school-sponsored coverage.
-Employer-sponsored plans historically have had age-based cut-offs for dependents, but following the passing of the Patient Protection and Affordable Care Act, health insurers are now required to extend coverage to young adults under their parents’ policy until the age of 26.
-Also, students no longer have to live in the household, attend college, be married or listed as dependent on their parent’s tax return.
+According to Aetna, college students can rely on their parent’s coverage or purchase their own school-sponsored coverage.
+Employer-sponsored plans historically have had age-based cut-offs for dependents, but following the passing of the Patient Protection and Affordable Care Act, health insurers are now required to extend coverage to young adults under their parent’s policy until the age of 26.
+Also, students no longer have to live in the household, attend college, be married or be listed as dependent on their parent’s tax returns.
 However, if you have an HMO, keep in mind that if your child is going to school out of state, they will no longer be in the network of healthcare providers.
 This means any treatment they receive will have to come out-of-pocket and that can be expensive.